-and desktop spaces.
-People will focus on aspects of cost, the functionality provided, hardware compatibility, support, reliability, security, pre-built software, cloud-readiness etc. before they finalize.
-In this regard, this article covers ten reasons of using Linux over Windows.
+It is often seen that people get confused over choosing Windows or Linux as a host operating system in both server and desktop spaces.
+People will focus on aspects of cost, the functionality provided, hardware compatibility, support, reliability, security, pre-built software, cloud-readiness, etc. before they finalize.
+In this regard, this article covers ten reasons for using Linux over Windows.

 10 Reasons Why Linux Is Better Than Windows

 The most obvious advantage is that Linux is free whereas Windows is not.
 Windows license cost is different for both desktop and server versions.
-In case of Linux OS either it can be desktop or server, distro comes with no cost.
+In the case of Linux OS either it can be desktop or server, distro comes with no cost.
 Not only the OS even the related applications are completely free and open source.

 In Windows world, you cannot modify the OS as its source code is not open source.
-Same is the case with proprietary applications running on it.
+The same is the case with proprietary applications running on it.
 However, in case of Linux, a user can download even the source code of a Linux OS, change it and use it spending no money.
 Though some Linux distros charge for support, they are inexpensive when compared to Windows license price.

 Windows OS is one of the simplest desktop OS available today.
 Its graphical user-friendliness is exceptional.
-Though Windows has a relatively minimal learning curve, Linux distros like Ubuntu, Elementary OS, Linux Mint etc. are striving to improve the user experience that makes transition from Windows to Linux become smooth and easy.
+Though Windows has a relatively minimal learning curve, Linux distros like Ubuntu, Elementary OS, Linux Mint, etc. are striving to improve the user experience that makes the transition from Windows to Linux become smooth and easy.

-(Wine Is Not an Emulator) can be installed to have a feel of MS Windows on a Linux system.
+Linux distros allow the user to choose one of the various desktop environments available: Cinnamon, MATE, KDE, Xfce, LXDE, GNOME, etc. If a Windows user is looking to migrate to Linux, WINE (Wine Is Not an Emulator) can be installed to have a feel of MS Windows on a Linux system.

-Traditionally Unix-like systems are known for running for years without a single failure or having a situation which demands a restart.
+Traditionally Unix-like systems are known for running for years without a single failure or having a situation that demands a restart.
 This is an important factor especially choosing a server system.
 Definitely Linux being a UNIX-like system, it will be a better choice.

-Linux systems are known for consuming fewer system resources (RAM, disk space etc.) when compared to Windows.
+Linux systems are known for consuming fewer system resources (RAM, disk space, etc.) when compared to Windows.
 Hardware vendors already realized the popularity of Linux and started making Linux compliant hardware/drivers.
 When running the OS on older hardware, Windows is slower.

 Linux distros like Lubuntu, Knoppix, LXLE, antiX, Puppy Linux are best suitable for aging machines.
 Old horses like 386 or 486 machines with decent RAM (>= 124/256) can run Linux.